yunsmall/Turing-Complete-Symphony-LLVM-Backend/README.md

 ```
 Then load `test.bin` at the RAM in your game.

-Please add arguments `-fno-builtin -fno-jump-tables` when using clang, `jump table` is not yet implemented.
-If an IR containing jumptable is generated, the instruction selection fails.

 To see the instruction selection details you can add the `--debug` flag to clang to see if it was an instruction selection issue.

 If there are instruction selection bugs, changing the program to `unsigned short` will reduce most of the problems.